ayu0629/talent-tracker-pm-portfolio/README.md

 # talent-tracker-pm-portfolio
-# Talent Tracker – Project Management Portfolio
+# Talent Tracker – Project Management Case Study

 ## Overview

-This repository contains the project management portfolio for *Talent Tracker*, an AI-powered career development platform developed as a final-year academic project.

-The purpose of this repository is to demonstrate how project management principles can be applied to a software development project by documenting project planning, scope management, stakeholder analysis, scheduling, risk management, and communication.
+This repository contains project management artifacts created after the completion of the Talent Tracker academic project.
+The purpose is to demonstrate project planning, documentation, risk management, scheduling, and stakeholder management using the completed project as a case study.

 > *Note:* The project management artifacts in this repository were created after project completion as a learning exercise to demonstrate project management practices.
 They were not part of the original academic project execution.